JuliaLang/julia/doc/src/manual/metaprogramming.md

 ### Macros and dispatch

-Macros, just like ordinary functions, are generic.
+Macros, just like Julia functions, are generic.
 This means they can also have multiple method definitions, thanks to multiple dispatch: julia> macro m end
 @m (macro with 0 methods)